atlassian/data-center-helm-charts/docs/docs/examples/logging/efk/EFK.md

 ]
 '
 ```
-Finally, it is time to deploy `fluentbit` DaemonSet:
+Finally, it is time to deploy the `Fluentbit` DaemonSet:
 ```shell
 kubectl apply -f src/main/logging/fluentbit.yaml
 ```
-After a few minutes all pods should be up and in running status.
-This is the end of the, you can open Kibana to visualise the logs.
+After a few minutes all pods should be up and in running status. you can open Kibana to visualise the logs.
 The endpoint for Kibana can be found in the Elasticsearch output tab in the AWS console, or you can run the following command:
 ```shell
 echo "Kibana URL: https://${ES_ENDPOINT}/_plugin/kibana/" Kibana URL: https://search-domain-uehlb3kxledxykchwexee.ap-southeast-2.es.amazonaws.com/_plugin/kibana/